disruptiq/dynamic-analysis-agent/README.md

 - Flexible reporting:
   - JSON export for programmatic processing
   - HTML reports with charts and detailed analysis
+  - PDF reports with professional formatting
+  - CSV export for spreadsheet analysis
   - Auto-generated timestamps and organized output
+- Advanced configuration and extensibility

 ## Installation